-Sertoma Park is a beloved Bismarck park.
-Located along the Missouri River, this is the place to play horseshoes, tennis, or sand volleyball.
+Located along the Missouri River, Sertoma Park is the place to play horseshoes, tennis, or sand volleyball.
 The park has eight playgrounds for kids of all sizes and adventure levels.
-It is also home to the Dakota Zoo and Adventure Slide Park.
-For events or educational projects, the indoor community center is available.
+It is also home to the Dakota Zoo and Super Slide Amusement Park.

 Numerous paths and many excellent walking trails wander through Sertoma Park.
 They connect with Bill Mills Nature Trail, a gravel-paved interpretive path highlighting the area’s unique habitats.
-Just south of the Horse Park, but still, a part of Sertoma Park, is Atkinson Trail, the 1.65-mile hiking and horse trail.
-It is lined with interpretive panels and lessons and connects to the existing trail system.
+Just south of the Horse Park, but still a part of Sertoma Park, is Atkinson Trail, a 1.65-mile hiking and horse trail.

 3. North Dakota State Capitol

-The Capitol grounds complex includes the central tower building and half a dozen other government seats.
-There is no charge to tour the complex, with is open to the public.
+The state capitol building grounds complex includes the central tower building and half a dozen other government seats.
+There is no charge to tour the complex, which is open to the public.

 See Related: Best Things to Do in North Dakota & Places to Visit